Thaspeeha/Python-Project/README.md

 ## 📝 License

 This project was developed for educational purposes and is not intended for commercial deployment without further development.

-## 🚀 Launch in GitHub Codespaces or Visual Studio Code